 After you have set the upper body at the correct angles,

-the elbows must drawn as close together as is physically possible
+the elbows must drawn as close together as is physically

-must be formed into a taut condition.
+the upper back must be formed into a taut condition.

 (Once the upper body has been set in this compact condition,

-it is absolutely vital that the upper body unit remains in
+it is absolutely vital that the upper body unit remains

-Holding the upper body unit in this compact condition is very
+Holding the upper body unit in this compact condition is

-golf swing movement.
+the complete golf swing movement.

-When you have completed the set up routine, you must then
+When you have completed the set up routine, you must

-end of the back swing movement.
+to the end of the back swing movement.